sustainers/sustain.md/sustain-example.md

 ## Metrics
 "You cannot improve what you do not measure."
-Public metrics about this project are avaible at these locations:
+Public metrics about this project are available at these locations:

 * https://example.com/metrics-dashboard
 * https://www.openhub.net/p/example-project